christopherjlogan/cot5390_project1/README.md

 Github Repo: https://github.com/christopherjlogan/cot5390_project1
 App URL: https://cot5390project1.uc.r.appspot.com/

-## Required Functionality
-### Proj 1
-1. Upload an audio file - DONE
-2. Record an audio file - DONE
-3. Generate speech audio file from user-entered text - DONE
-4. Generate and store text file from previously uploaded audio file - IN PROGRESS
-5. Display list of uploaded files - DONE
-6. Allow supported languages to be selected when doing transcription - DONE
-7. Play audio files from the list - DONE
-8. Display text files from the list - DONE

-### Proj 2
-1. Display the sentiment of the uploaded audio or text files (positive/neutral/negative) - IN PROGRESS

-### Optional
-1. Add a control to delete uploaded files

 ## Assignment Instructions
 Build upon your knowledge from project I and make the following adjustments:
 - Leverage the Language API in Google Cloud to evaluate the sentiment of the